Table of Contents

 - Send the cardholder a notification when their cancellation is successfully processed.

-- If a cardholder incurs new charges after cancelling a recurring billing, ask them what payment method they want to use to cover the new charges—do not automatically charge the card used for the recurring billings.
+- If a cardholder incurs new charges after canceling a recurring billing, ask them what payment method they want to use to cover the new charges—do not automatically charge the card used for the recurring billings.

 - Send advance notice and reminders of any upcoming billings via the customer’s preferred contact method.
 This is especially important if a lot of time passes in between billings.